 - Letters of Recommendation: Three letters of recommendation, at least two of which must be academic references, are required.
 Once applicants submit their applications, their recommenders receive email instructions from CU Denver on how to upload their letters into the online application.

 - Transcripts: One official transcript from each college and university attended.
 Transcripts are mostly sent electronically on the applicants' request via the online application or are scanned and uploaded into the online application.
-If these methods don’t work, you may use the following: Standard mail: The Graduate School, University of Colorado Denver, Campus Box 163, PO Box 173364, Denver, CO 80217.
-Express Delivery (that requires a receiver signature): The Graduate School, University of Colorado Denver, 1380 Lawrence Street Suite 1251, Denver, CO 80204
+If these methods don’t work, you may use the following: Standard mail: Graduate Admissions, University of Colorado Denver, Campus Box 167, PO Box 173364, Denver, CO 80217.
+Express Delivery (that requires a receiver signature): Graduate Admissions, University of Colorado Denver, 1201 Larimer Street Suite 1005, Denver, CO 80204

 - International Students - The additional admissions requirements for international students can be found at CU Denver International Graduate Admissions.
 Conditional admission is not offered.

-Initial invitations begin mid to late January, but additional invitations may continue to be made through the entire duration of the process (until April 15th).
+Initial invitations begin mid to late January, but additional invitations may continue to be made through the entire duration of the process (typically until April 15th).
 About 20 of the around 200 individuals who apply to the program each year are invited for one of the two interview dates in February.
 Interview invitations are made by phone calls or emails from faculty directly to those applicants.
-In-person interviews are strongly preferred but telephone interviews can be arranged if necessary.
+In typical years, in-person interviews are strongly preferred but remote (telephone/Zoom) interviews can be arranged if necessary.

 After the interviews, 5-6 applicants are chosen to receive an offer of admission to the CHP Program.
 Offers of admission are made by phone calls or emails from faculty directly to those applicants.
-Allowing for the time needed for programs to decide upon and issue offers of admission, and for applicants to accept or decline those offers, the CHP Program generally has received acceptance forms and knows the composition of its incoming cohort by late March.
-However, the final deadline for decisions is April 15th.
-After April 15th, the program begins to send notices to all applicants regarding final decisions.
+Allowing for the time needed for programs to decide upon and issue offers of admission, and for applicants to accept or decline those offers, the CHP Program generally has received acceptance forms and knows the composition of its incoming cohort by early April.
+However, the final deadline for decisions from applicants who have been given an offer is April 15th.
+If an applicant declines an offer on April 15th, it is possible that the program will make additional offers after that time.
+After the final class is determined, the program begins to send notices to all applicants regarding final decisions.